Workplace Diversity: 4 Ways to Communicate Respectfully

 We live in a world of diversity.
 It is obvious to almost everyone.
 For an authentic leader, workplace relationships are free from prejudice and discrimination, and does not include racial slurs or off-colored humor.
 A respectful leader welcomes the richness of that diversity and always treats all people with esteem and dignity.
+Positive communication is the language for these servant leaders.
 Unfortunately, bad bosses disregard the need for respectful communication, through their own ignorance or blatant denial of its necessity.
 Disrespect toward others, implied or explicit, will negate everything else you might do well as a leader.

 Today, one cannot miss the diversity.
 Many communities are a “rainbow coalition” of people from all walks of life, from all over the world.
 In the workplace, both customers and employees mirror this diversity.
 As a result, managers have a critical responsibility to model respect and acceptance that their employees can emulate.
 Your actions as a manager, as the adage says, will speak louder than your words.